JakubKlimas/Automation-Tests/README.md

-This repository contains my automation tests with decision table of the website: https://testyourlog.in/example/index.html using Python.
+This repository contains folders with my automation tests.